-Although no such research exists yet, but if you ask some young kids around you whether they enjoy going to school, what is the most likely response you expect to hear.
-It is not as if education was a lot of fun earlier, infact the format was such that it was only so difficult.
-And yet these characters from a few real life stories found a lot of passion to get them educated.
-We are actually trying to raise some questions here:
+Although no such research exists yet, if you ask some young kids around you whether they enjoy going to school, what is the most likely response you expect to hear?
+It is not as if education was a lot of fun earlier, in fact, the format was such that it was only so difficult.
+And yet these characters from a few real-life stories found a lot of passion to get themselves educated.

-- What motivated Kalam or Gandhi or Milkha Singh to suffer such hardships and yet be so inclined on going to school?
+- What motivated Kalam or Gandhi or Milkha Singh to suffer such hardships and yet be so inclined towards going to school?
 Can we find that factor and infuse the same in the young kids of today’s generation?

 - How do we ensure that a child of today is equally excited to go to school and get the best of education?

-A study on human psychology might reveal what motivated our heroes but unfortunately there exists no such pill that when taken will give anyone the same elements as characterized by them.
+A study on human psychology might reveal what motivated our heroes but unfortunately, there exists no such pill that when taken will give anyone the same elements as characterized by them.
 Yes, we will still have some individuals across different time phases who will be a part of the same education system that exists today and yet rise to do something extraordinary.

 Very briefly, let’s look at how our education system currently works.
 A teacher walks into a classroom with anywhere between 40 to 50 students and starts writing on the blackboard.
 In some urban schools, you will have teachers using multi-media content and smart boards to teach the lesson.
-Although the system has existed since centuries, in this 21st century world, we see a number of challenges:
+Although the system has existed since centuries, in this 21st century world, we still see a number of challenges.

-- The system relies too heavily on the ability of the teachers.
+1. The system relies too heavily on the ability of the teachers.
 Unfortunately, once a teacher joins a school, there do not exist many programs, which work at either improving their skills or giving them tools to make their job easier.
 The current system in fact over burdens them with lots to handle.
-In every industry, experts stress on the importance of a well functioning HR machinery, and it is in the most important of all the industries (if we can call education an industry for a while), there exists no emphasis on well functioning of the same.
+In every industry, experts stress on the importance of a well functioning HR machinery.
+Education being one of the most important of out of all industries (if we can call education an industry for a while), there exists no emphasis on well functioning of the same.

 The face of education is changing and it will be in our best interest to finally recognize that.
 Through our work at iDream Education, spanning over several years and a few hundred schools, we have to come to one understanding.
 The next face of education has to be in the form of personalized and play-way learning.

 Imagine a Math class.
 The teacher walks into the classroom and writes the topic on the board – Pythagoras Theorem.
 He then divides all the students into groups of two and hands them their android-based tablet.
 He then instructs them that they have two hours to figure out what Pythagoras theorem means.
 What do you think will happen next?
 Our estimate says that everyone in the classroom will know much more than what the teacher could have taught them in the two hours.
 More importantly, they would have enjoyed doing the same.
 Do take a note that at no point are we underestimating the need or role of teachers.
 The teachers being subject matter experts will still continue to play a critical role.
-However, the tab based interactive form of learning may also help teachers to start enjoying their work and thereby increase the scope for innovation.
+However, the tab-based interactive form of learning may also help teachers to start enjoying their work and thereby increase the scope for innovation.

 Download Now – best learning apps

-Learn lesson wise video – kids learning videos
+Learn lesson-wise video – kids learning videos